The queen of the brooches

 When I did many years ago the largest and most important antique disc brooch in the Rheinisches LandesMuseum Bonn in the center of the installation the extremely rich fibula treasure of this museum When I saw it for the first time in the display case of the permanent exhibition, it immediately inspired me to make a version of these large and rare magnificent brooches myself in order to combine all the details of this particularly noble type of fibula that I admired so much in a single replica .

-The few surviving magnificent medieval gold disc brooches were not only simple pieces of jewelry, but also important cultural and social symbols in the medieval world.
-These particularly artistic brooches were much more than just practical means of fastening clothing; they represented the wealth, status and power of their owners.
-Making them required not only skilled craftsmanship, but also a deep understanding of the symbolism and meaning they embodied.
+The few large, surviving medieval gold disc brooches were not just simple pieces of jewelry, but also important cultural and social symbols in the medieval world.
+These particularly elaborate brooches were far more than just practical fastening devices for clothing; they represented the wealth, status and power of their owners.
+Their production required not only skilled craftsmanship, but also a deep understanding of the symbolism and meaning they embodied.

-The magnificent gold disc brooches were typically made of precious material such as gold and decorated with gemstones, pearls and enamel.
-Their size and complexity varied depending on the social status and financial capabilities of the owner.
-Some brooches were so large and elaborately decorated that they literally looked like small works of art.
+The magnificent gold disc brooches were typically made of precious materials such as gold and decorated with gemstones, pearls and filigree.
+Their size and complexity varied depending on the social status and financial means of the owner.
+Some brooches were so large and elaborately decorated that they looked like small works of art.

 The use of gold and precious stones in the magnificent gold disc brooches not only emphasized the wealth of the owner, but also had a deep symbolic meaning.
 In the Middle Ages, gold was considered the most precious of all metals and was often associated with divine power and immortality.
 The use of gemstones such as rubies, sapphires and emeralds gave the brooches additional shine and splendor and symbolized wealth, power and spiritual meaning.